sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Open the URL in another tab and you will now see the ArgoCD login page in your browser.

-Log into ArgoCD with your usual OpenShift credentials (use the `LOG IN VIA OPENSHIFT` button, not the username and password fields below it) and, on the next page, allow the `access permissions`.
+Use the `LOG IN VIA OPENSHIFT` button to log into ArgoCD with your user's OpenShift credentials (DO NOT use the `username` and `password` fields below it!) and, on the next page, allow the `access permissions`.

 `In the next section we will provision the vote-app Application.`